giantswarm/docs/src/content/platform-overview/architecture/index.md

 ##### vSphere Storage

 In order to offer [persistent storage](../../getting-started/persistent-volumes/vmware-vsphere/index.md) that is decoupled from the virtual machines, the container storage interface creates a Cloud Native Storage disk (CNS) that can be attached or detached from the VM according to whether or not the persistent volume claim (PVC) is bound to a pod or not.
 CNS disks currently only support Read-Write-Only (RWO) with block storage-backed virtual disks but vSAN File Services (NFS in the background) supports Read-Write-Many (RWX).

 {{< /tab >}}
-{{< tab id="flags-aws" title="AWS">}}

-The setup uses a standalone VPC (though you can bring your own VPC) and creates private subnets for the machine in each availability zone.
-It uses NAT gateways for allowing machines to pull images or route requests from containers to the Internet.
-On the other side, it needs an Internet Gateway to route traffic from Internet to the containers.
-It leverages route tables to configure the routing for each subnet and gateways.

-{{< /tab >}}
-{{< tab id="flags-capz" title="Azure">}}

-{{< /tab >}}
 {{< /tabs >}}